This chapter is a detailed part of chapter 4 Heian Period History. Please read Chapter 4 before reading this section.

 The circle above indicates the time we discuss in this section

-Another female author, Sei Sho-nagon (清少納言) had written an essay called “Makura no Soshi: 枕草子” around the same time.
-In it, she described the court lady’s daily life and mentioned Kakigoori (shaved ice: かき氷).
-High-class people then must have a chance to eat shaved ice, though the ice was not easy to come by during summer in the middle Heian period.
+Another female author, Sei Sho-nagon (清少納言), wrote an essay called “Makura no Soshi “(枕草子) around the same time.
+In it, she described the court ladies’ daily lives.
+In one chapter, she mentioned kakigori (shaved ice: かき氷).
+High-class people then must have had a chance to eat shaved ice, though the ice was not easy to come by during summer in the middle Heian period.

 *1 The back of 2000 yen bill